blakesmods/web/apps/web/content/docs/mysticalcustomization/editing-crops.md

   "type": "resource"
 }
 ```
-**Tip:** You can see all of the registered types in-game with the `/mysticalcustomization types` command.
+**Tip:** You can see all the registered types in-game with the `/mysticalcustomization types` command.

 ### Tier
 You can change the tier of a crop using the tier's ID.
 Learn more about tiers and how to add your own [here](adding-tiers.md).